Customize your Resume using Targeted Keywords

 How have you made an impact on your organization?

-Once you have a list, provide details for each achievement.
+Once you have a list, provide detail for each achievement.
 You want the recruiter to understand YOUR contribution.
+See the difference in the two statements below?

-- Helped to increase the number of new donors vs. prior year.
+• Helped to increase the number of new donors vs. prior year (WEAK)

-- Grew donor base by 20% and donations by 25% by implementing a cross-platform social media strategy highlighting our client success stories with user-generated content (UGC).
+• Grew donor base by 20% and donations by 25% by implementing a cross-platform social media strategy highlighting our client success stories with user-generated content (UGC).
+(POWERFUL)

 Education and Certification Keywords